 16. The disconnect between buyers and sellers is high

-Sellers also seem to be more concerned about asking why the customer is making the purchase rather than answering their questions, such as those on pricing.
-Just 23% of sales wanted to talk about pricing, while over two and a half times that, 58% of buyers, wanted to talk pricing on the first call.
+Sellers also seem more concerned about asking why the customer is purchasing than answering their questions, such as pricing.
+Just 23% of sales wanted to talk about pricing, while over two and a half times that, 58% of buyers wanted to talk about pricing on the first call.

 The same goes for information on how your product works — 23% of salespeople focus on that, but 54% of first-time callers want a demo.
 Make sure you know what your buyers want to discuss and are including those concerns in your calls.